hjstoff/nodesetexpr-expand/Nodeset-expression-language-specification.md

 may be helpful to define a grammar in BNF form, with corresponding regular (sub-)expressions as annotation.

-N.B.: The grammar, nor the regular expressions take length limits, such as the DNS requirement that a label is not longer than 63 bytes, into account.
+N.B.: The grammar does not take length limits, such as the DNS requirement that a label is not longer than 63 bytes, into account.
+The regular expressions can do this up to some point, but taking length limits into account at a "higher level of  aggregation", such as the complete nodename, which may can have any multiple label each of different actual lengths, is not feasible.

 ```BNF
 <nodename>              ::= <label> | <label> <domain_suffix>